The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/8-postgres-models.md

 That's it.
 The controllers, routes, and everything else stay exactly the same.
 Test your endpoints with the `curl` commands from the Setup section — they should now read from and write to the database.

 {% hint style="info" %}
 The controllers don't care where the user data comes from.
-They only know that `userModel.findByUsername(username)` returns a user or `null`.
-Whether that user comes from a JavaScript array or a Postgres database is the model's problem — not the controller's.
+They only know that `userModel.validatePassword(username, password)` returns `{ user_id, username }` or `null`.
+Whether that check runs against a JavaScript array or a Postgres database is the model's problem — not the controller's.

 **This is why MVC matters.**
 {% endhint %}